 The Paramedic program is a three-semester certificate program.
 The lecture and lab consists of approximately 600 hours.
 The clinical/field internship is approximately 540 hours.

 The program consists of four components of instruction: lecture, skills laboratory, clinical education and field internship.
-The successful completion of these components will prepare the students for National Registry exams and enable him/her to demonstrate competence as an entry level paramedic.
+The successful completion of these components will prepare graduates for National Registry exams and enable him/her to demonstrate competence as an entry level paramedic.
 Graduates of this program may work in emergency medical services (EMS), fire/rescue, hospital emergency departments, medical clinics, sports medicine, industrial medicine, or similar occupations.

 All Paramedic courses are taught at the Knox Center for Health Sciences.
 Enrollment is limited.

 Note: Students may not register for discipline-specific courses until their major has been changed by the Health Science Admissions Advisor.

 Note: Meeting minimum requirements does not guarantee acceptance.
 Preference will be given to Tennessee Residents.